 Now that the Lake Grace DC charger is installed and operational the Perth to Esperance drive has become so much easier.
 I’ve completed the 700km trip in a Model S three times since early 2017 using the slow but reliable 3 phase AC charging.
+Update: It is now possible to do this trip with DC charging the whole way.

 To make the journey as trouble free and relaxing as possible read on: